microsoft/Tools-for-Health-Data-Anonymization/docs/FHIR-anonymization.md

 - [Required] A date/dateTime/instant value
 - [Optional] _dateShiftKey_.
 If not specified, a randomly generated string will be used as default key.
 - [Optional] _dateShiftScope_.
 If not specified, _resource_ will be set as default scope.
+- [Optional] _dateShiftFixedOffsetInDays_.
+If specified, used as-is to shift the input date/dateTime/instant value.

 #### Output
 * A shifted date/datetime/instant value

 #### Steps
+1. If _dateShiftFixedOffsetInDays_ is specified, proceed immediately to Step 5, letting "the above integer" reference _dateShiftFixedOffsetInDays_.
-1. Get _dateShiftKeyPrefix_ according to _dateShiftScope_.
+2. Get _dateShiftKeyPrefix_ according to _dateShiftScope_.
 - For scope _resource_, _dateShiftKeyPrefix_ refers to the resource id.
 - For scope _file_, _dateShiftKeyPrefix_ refers to the file name.
 - For scope _folder_, _dateShiftKeyPrefix_ refers to the root input folder name.
-2. Create a string by combining _dateShiftKeyPrefix_ and _dateShiftKey_.
+3. Create a string by combining _dateShiftKeyPrefix_ and _dateShiftKey_.
-3. Feed the above string to hash function to get an integer between [-50, 50].
+4. Feed the above string to hash function to get an integer between [-50, 50].
-4. Use the above integer as the offset to shift the input date/dateTime/instant value.
+5. Use the above integer as the offset to shift the input date/dateTime/instant value.

 > **[NOTE]**
 > * If the input date/dateTime/instant value does not contain an exact day, for example dates with only a year ("yyyy") or only a year and month ("yyyy-MM"), the date cannot be shifted and redaction will be applied.